bintangrizqikhairullah/Simple-Application-Programming-with-Python/README.md

 # Library database

-Hi everyone, in this project i create a simple application that used to manage book's database of a library using python
+Hi everyone, in this project i created a simple application that used to manage book's database of a library using python

 this application offers many menu:
 <ol>